samstephenson/samstephenson.github.io/about.md

 ![Sam Stephenson](/images/sam1.jpg)

 **I’m Sam Stephenson**, a freelance designer and student at Falmouth University.
 I study graphic design, but have long been fond of the the web and digital products.
-I have a passion for good, ideas-driven design: crafting experiences with empathy and respect for human behaviour.
+I have a passion for good, ideas-driven design; crafting experiences with empathy and respect for human behaviour.
 Affecting lives for the better.

 I’ll be graduating in June this year, and am seeking oppurtunities with start-ups and digital agencies in London or San Francisco.

-If you’ve enquiries or advice, or just want to chat, I’d love to hear from you.
+If you’ve enquiries or advice, or just want to chat, I’d love to talk.
+Say hello!
 You’ll find me on [Twitter](https://twitter.com/samstephenson1), [Behance](https://www.behance.net/samstephenson) and [Spotify](https://play.spotify.com/user/11120014586), and can [send an email here.](mailto:sam@stephenson.net)

 <hr>
 ## Experience